 Farmed salmon, on the other hand, don't get to roam the ocean and hunt for their food.
 Instead, they are typically fed unnatural pellets that contain dye in order to acheive the color of wild-caught salmon.
 So, no red shrimp means no deeper red flesh for farm-raised salmon.

 3. Wild Salmon Costs More, But You Get What You Pay For

 Wild salmon is almost always more expensive than farmed.
 But you get what you pay for.
 Typically, the restaurant owners and fishmongers who serve wild salmon make a big deal out of it.
-They want to make sure you know it's wild to justify the price they need to charge.
+These seafood businesses want to make sure you know it's wild to justify the price they need to charge.
 If they stay quiet and the price seems too good to be true, it's probably not wild-caught.

 The easiest way to avoid seafood fraud is to connect directly with a trusted supplier, such as the Wild Alaskan Company, a direct-to-consumer seafood membership service that takes all the guesswork out of eating top-quality seafood products.